linjiw/linjiw.github.io/content/authors/admin/_index.md

 ## Short Bio

-Linji Wang is an incoming CS PhD student at [George Mason University](https://www.gmu.edu/), researching **Artificial Intelligence** and **Computer Vision**.
-He was a MS student in Mechanical Engineering at [Carnegie Mellon University](https://www.cmu.edu/) and he recieve a BS degree in Mechanical Engineering from [University of Cincinnati](https://www.uc.edu/).
+Linji Wang is a Ph.D. student in Computer Science at George Mason University, specializing in AI and Robotics.
+His research focuses on developing innovative reinforcement learning techniques for robotic systems, with an emphasis on curriculum learning.
+Linji holds an M.Sc. in Mechanical Engineering from Carnegie Mellon University, where he gained expertise in machine learning and computer vision.
 <!-- {style="text-align: justify;"} -->